 “When I was twelve I wrote my first poem, and by fourteen I decided that’s what I’d do my whole life.
 I don’t regret it.” — from the afterword by Donald Hall

-Donald Hall is an American master, one of the nation’s most beloved and accomplished poets.
-Now in his eighties, having taken stock of the body of his work—rigorous, gorgeous verse that is the result of seventy years of “ambition and pleasure”—he strips it down.
+Donald Hall was an American master, one of the nation’s most beloved and accomplished poets.
+Here, in his eighties, having taken stock of the body of his work—rigorous, gorgeous verse that is the result of seventy years of “ambition and pleasure”—he strips it down.

 The Selected Poems of Donald Hall reflects the poet’s handpicked, concise selection, showcasing work rich with humor and Eros and “a kind of simplicity that succeeds in engaging the reader in the first few lines” (Billy Collins).